Unboxed-Software/solana-course/content/bump-seed-canonicalization.md

+---
-# Bump Seed Canonicalization
+title: Bump Seed Canonicalization

-# Lesson Objectives
+objectives:
 - Explain the vulnerabilities associated with using PDAs derived without the canonical bump
 - Initialize a PDA using Anchor’s `seeds` and `bump` constraints to automatically use the canonical bump
 - Use Anchor's `seeds` and `bump` constraints to ensure the canonical bump is always used in future instructions when deriving a PDA
+---

 # TL;DR